 d) access to objectionable or offensive material is required for academic or research purposes approved by the Research Ethics Board or the relevant dean, subject to sufficient and appropriate safeguards to contain the material to pre-defined IT assets.

-8.2 Exceptions pursuant to section 8.1 shall be sought, considered and, where appropriate, granted in accordance with the procedure to request a security policies and standards exception, established by the CIO pursuant to this Policy.
+8.2 Exceptions pursuant to section 8.1 shall be sought, considered and, where appropriate, granted in accordance with the to request a security policies and standards exception, established by the CIO pursuant to this Policy.

 8.3 The CIO shall inform the Administration Committee annually of significant exceptions granted to this Policy or standards or procedures established pursuant to it.